RagabHassan1/car_plate_detection/README.md

 * Adjust YOLO hyperparameters (`data.yaml`, image size, epochs) to match your dataset.
 * Integrate live webcam or video streams by setting `source=0` or a video file path.

----

-Would you like me to generate a starter `requirements.txt` for YOLOv8, OpenCV, and notebook dependencies?